luvth/pyrfetch/README.md

   If you are not using one of these distro , u can install it via snap or other package managers

 - Problems with the AUR
-  U my need to install yay or paru
+  You my need to install yay or paru
   ```
   sudo pacman -S yay
   ```